-Delicious chickpeas also known as garbanzo beans are a superfood full of health benefits are and are a culinary healthy treat!
+Delicious chickpeas also known as garbanzo beans are a wonderful superfood full of health benefits are and are a culinary healthy treat!
 Hummus made from them is delicious.
 Have you ever eaten falafel?
 Did you know that their main ingredient is chickpeas?
-Add chickpeas to your salads, soups, and stews adding high nutritional value to your meals and very good protein too.
+Add chickpeas to your salads, soups, and stews adding high nutritional value to your meals and a very good protein too.

 “Vegetarian and frugal it may be, but the chickpea is one of the most versatile ingredients you could keep in your cupboards.” ~ Yotam Ottolenghi

 Helps Keeps Blood Sugar Level

 According to studies, it has been found that a diet with garbanzo beans showed improvement in blood sugar levels.
 Another study found a decrease in fasting glucose and insulin after including beans and whole grains in the subjects’ diet.
 Most Canadian dietitians recommend eating beans to individuals with diabetes.

 A 12-week study found that by adding a half cup of garbanzo beans per day participants ate less processed snack foods because they were not as hungry and bowel health also improved.
 Chickpeas high fiber content helps make them filling and improves digestion.